aosilvester/embedding-based-story-ranking/README.md

 # embedding-based-story-ranking

-An Python project for generating stories based on given topics useing a large language model (LLM) and ranking them based on semantic relevance using SentenceTransformers.
+A Python project for generating stories based on given topics using a large language model (LLM) and ranking them based on semantic relevance using SentenceTransformers.

 This project leverages GPU acceleration when available and is designed for reproducible setups with `uv`.